cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 at once whilst only constructing one DLEQ proof object.
 This is enabled using an established batching technique {{DGSTV18}}.

-The pseudorandomness and input secrecy (and verifiability) of the OPRF (and VOPRF) variants is based on the assumption that the One-More Gap Computational Diffie Hellman (CDH) is computationally difficult to solve in the corresponding prime-order group.
-The original paper {{JKK14}}
-gives a security proof that the construction satisfies the security guarantees of a VOPRF protocol {{properties}} under the One-More Gap CDH assumption in the universal composability (UC) security framework.
+The pseudorandomness and input secrecy (and verifiability) of the OPRF (and VOPRF) variant is based on an assumption with oracle access to the Computational Diffie Hellman (CDH) assumption, known as the One-More Gap CDH, that is computationally difficult to solve in the corresponding prime-order group.
+The original paper {{JKK14}} gives a security proof that the construction satisfies the security guarantees of a VOPRF protocol (as in {{properties}}) under the One-More Gap CDH assumption in the universal composability (UC) security framework.

 ### POPRF Assumptions